ShaneDsouza4/French-Political-Network/README.md

 ## Deploying to Netlify
 When deploying to Netflify;

-1. Open project, in Terminal type: "npm i" once completed type "ng build".
+1. Open project, in Terminal type: "npm i --force" once completed type "ng build".

 2. Navigate to "dist" folder then create a new file "netlify.toml" inside the "browser" folder.
 Enter the below code snippet in the "netlify.toml" file and save the file.